USPTO Examiner KIELIN ERIK J - Art Unit 2814

 Executive Summary

-Examiner KIELIN, ERIK J works in Art Unit 2814 and has examined 602 patent applications in our dataset.
-With an allowance rate of 67.8%, this examiner allows applications at a lower rate than most examiners at the USPTO.
+Examiner KIELIN, ERIK J works in Art Unit 2814 and has examined 538 patent applications in our dataset.
+With an allowance rate of 64.7%, this examiner has a below-average tendency to allow applications.
 Applications typically reach final disposition in approximately 24 months.

 Allowance Patterns

-Examiner KIELIN, ERIK J's allowance rate of 67.8% places them in the 21% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner KIELIN, ERIK J's allowance rate of 64.7% places them in the 25% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns